 Welcome to the Darknode documentation!
 This book is for new and existing Darknode owners.
 It has everything you need to know about deploying and managing Darknodes.

-The Getting Started guide teaches you through registering your first Darknode.
+- The Getting Started guide teaches you how to install your darknode.

-Requirements for running a Darknode are 100,000 REN tokens staked as collateral + running the Darknode software via VPS.
+- Requirements for running a Darknode is 100,000 REN staked as collateral + running the Darknode software via a Virtual Private Server (VPS).